raquo/Laminar/notes/Testing.md

 For example, use `tracker.assertEvents` to assert specific sequences of events, instead of asserting the final state.
 We care a lot about not emitting unwanted or redundant events (e.g. we may want to assert that a moved element wasn't re-mounted).

-Split the tests into `withClue` sections, or just consecutive groups of code separated with a simple `// --` comment, and prefer to make assertions about what happened within the time span of those groups, clear()-ing the tracker's state in between the groups.
+Split the tests into `withClue` sections, or just consecutive groups of code separated with a simple `// --` comment.
+Put BOTH the code that triggers a step AND the assertions about it INSIDE the same group (e.g. inside the `withClue { ... }` braces) — don't leave the triggering emits/sets sitting above the `withClue` block; keeping them together makes the group's boundaries obvious at a glance.
+Each group should clear() the tracker's state at its end.
 This is in addition to asserting the desired final state, e.g. with `expectNode`.

 When creating multiple tracked elements upfront, .clear() the tracker right afterwards so that we don't waste time asserting the _obvious_ elementCreated log entries.
 We do however want to assert elementCreated when it's Laminar or Airstream logic that determines if/when these elements are created (e.g. in a `signal.map` or `splitSeq` callbacks).